Skip to content

 hadamard_transform(solution)

-The tranlation between Max-Cut and max-XORSAT is quite straightforward.
+The translation between Max-Cut and max-XORSAT is quite straightforward.
 Every edge is a row, with the nodes as columns.
-The \(v\) vector is all ones, so that if \((v_i, v_j) \in E\), we get a constraint \(x_i \oplus x_j = 1\), that will be satisfied if \(x_i\), \(x_j\) are on different sides of the cut.
+The \(v\) vector is all ones, so that if \((v_i, v_j) \in E\), we get a constraint \(x_i \oplus x_j = 1\), which is satisfied if \(x_i\), \(x_j\) are on different sides of the cut.

 import itertools